chaostoolkit-incubator/community-playground/superpower/docs/minikube.md

 [Minikube][minikube] is a tool that creates a VM on your machine and deploy Kubernetes on that VM.
 This means you have a single-node Kubernetes environment.

 By default, the VM created uses 4Gb of memory and 4vCPUs.
-It also the KVM2 hypervisor to create the virtual machine, not VirtualBox.
+You may want to run `minikube delete` to start with fresh settings on the minikube VM.

 Please amend the `scripts/deploy-minikube.sh` accordingly if you want different settings.